CroneKorkN/rbcm/README.md

 ## expand groups

 Groups can be expanded from within other groups or nodes.
-This way, you can add definition to other nodes, being in the expanded group.
+This way, you can add definition from one to another node, which is member of the expanded group.
 Local variables can be used to pass local state.
 ```
 group :dhcp-clients do
   host = @name